CodeChain-io/codechain/test/README.md

 # Writing Test

-Simple e2e test that sends a parcel and gets an invoice from CodeChain is implemented at `src/e2e/basic.test.ts`.
+Simple e2e test that sends a transaction and gets an invoice from CodeChain is implemented at `src/e2e/basic.test.ts`.
 It would be a good starting point for implementing new tests.

 Writing an e2e test involves spawning a new CodeChain process and attaching SDK to it.
 Helper class for automating this process is defined under `src/helper/spawn.ts`, named `CodeChain`.
 Some important functions are described below: